xx

 and consumer satisfaction

-When consumers of a service participate in an advance orientation to that service, they tend to be more satisfied and the service tends to be more efficient and effective.
-This program introduces ADVANCE ORIENTATION to family law and the extensive research that demonstrates the value of DefuseDivorce.com programming.
+When consumers of a service participate in an advance orientation to that service, they are more satisfied and the service is more efficient and effective.
+This program introduces ADVANCE ORIENTATION to family law and the extensive research that demonstrates the value of DEFUSEdivorce.com programming.

 Advance orientation